-(iii) Additional officials must also be appointed to perform functions regarding new best governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Department.
+(iii) Critical additional officials must be appointed to perform functions regarding new best governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and we are currently rolling out the electronic requisition system to all Department.
+This proses is being phased out department by department.